nex3/nex3.github.io/source/blog/021-one-last-selfie-for-the-road.md

 When COVID began, I went from taking and posting selfies almost on a weekly basis to nearly not taking them at all.
 I no longer felt I had any reason to dress up.
 Wearing lipstick felt foolish when it would just get ruined by a mask.
 I wasn't getting any new clothes, because I hate having to remember to send back online orders I don't like.
 My trademark blue hair was growing out, because even after the vaccine made it feasible to be masked indoors with strangers I couldn't bear the pain of trying to find a salon that still required them.
 I didn't realize until my roots had overtaken me how much the blue had become a part of my self-image, how much it hurt to look in the mirror and not see the self in my heart.

 Little by little, I pulled myself out of that hole.
 Although the pandemic is very much still present and I am very much still taking precautions, I found ways to allow my sense of style to flourish in between those precautions.
-I'll put on lipstick just because I feel like it. @JhoiraArtificer took careful measurements so I could do online shopping with minimal risk of send-backs.
+I'll put on lipstick just because I feel like it. {% mention "Liz" %} took careful measurements so I could do online shopping with minimal risk of send-backs.
 Every now and then I'll even strap on a P100 respirator and go to a physical store.
 I asked around and found [a local salon](https://www.pinkrubysalons.com/) that not only still requires masks, but is queer- and disabled-owned.

 And I started taking selfies again.
 I took selfies to give myself a reason to care about my appearance again.
 I took selfies as a reward for putting in the work to make myself look and feel good.
 I took selfies to send to friends, I took selfies to flirt, I took selfies with pals, I took selfies at beaches and forests and birthdays and the precious few weddings that were safe enough for me to attend.
 I took selfies to remind the world that I existed, and to remind _myself_ as well.
 And many of those selfies ended up here.